[News from Shikoku] Introducing our new members who moved from Kyoto!

 Did you have any resistance to moving?

-I treasure these kinds of coincidences.
+I cherish these kinds of chance encounters.
 I

 To be honest, what kind of workplace is Beyond's Shikoku office?